 The next most useful method in treating hemorrhoids consists of various hydrotherapeutic (using water for medical treatment) measures.
 Using the hot sitz-bath is the most satisfactory.
 This is simply a hot bath of water at a temperature of 110 degrees Fahrenheit, in which you can sit immersed up to your hips in hot water.
 The therapeutic factor in this treatment exists in the heat and not in the water.
 The heat tends to relax the spastic sphincter muscle and induce a peripheral distribution of the blood volume which relieves pelvic congestion.
 Cold fountain baths are recommended also.
 These consist of a procedure which allows a stream of cold water to strike the anal region, or enter the lower rectum, and is reputed to have a tonic effect upon the muscles of the rectum.

 Suppositories in one form or another have been suggested for the relief or cure of hemorrhoids.
-There are no medihemorrhoidss that suppositories ever chemorrhoids single case of hemorrhoids.
-And in fact, they can cause more harm than good and are completely ineffective in healing hemorrhoids.
+There are no medical findings that suphemorrhoidsever cured even a single case of hemorrhoids.
+And in fact, they can cause more harm than goohemorrhoidsompletely ineffective in healing hemorrhoids.
 The best benefit is to use an antiseptic cream or even better, comfrey ointment because of its powerful natural healing properties.